weaveworks/weave-gitops-private/docs/weps/WEP-001-Weave-gitops-core.md

 *   An idempotent CLI to check the version of the CLI and inform the user if there is an update
     *   (updating WeGO will be covered in a future WEP)
 *   An idempotent CLI to add an application for GitOps delivery
-*   A CLI to status an application’s GitOps delivery
+*   A CLI for displaying the status of an appplication and progress of the application within the GitOps pipeline (i.e. the application has been sync'd but no other actions have occurred)
 *   A configuration file
     *   Arguments to pass to Flux on bootstrap
-    *   Use of branches or commits directly to git
+    *   Use of branches or commits directly to a git repository
     *   Branch naming pattern
     *   Logging level
     *   Directory structure